LukeM94/B8IT150-CA/documentation.md

 The project was built using the following technologies: Flask, Python, SQLite, HTML, CSS, and JavaScript.
 Towards the end of the project, it was also deployed into Azure App Service.

+For information on how to run the project, see README.md - it also lists the required Python libraries needed to run the project.

 ## Requirements
 The requirements for the project were as follows:
 * The system can use any back end